Bolshoye Topolnoye: Geography

 Bolshoye Topolnoye is one of the largest lakes in Altai Krai.
-It has an oval shape and is located in the Kulunda Plain, Burlinsky District, at the northwestern end of the Krai.
-A small part of the northwestern shore belongs to the SW corner of Novosibirsk Oblast.
-Meanwhile, its southwestern shore is barely 0.2 km to the east of the Russia/Kazakhstan border.
+It has an oval shape and is located in the Kulunda Plain, southern part of the West Siberian Plain.
+Its southwestern shore is barely 0.2 km to the east of the Kazakhstan–Russia border.
+Its waters are slightly saline.
 The Burla river flows into the northeastern area of the lake.
-The shores of the lake are generally sloping, but there are as well marshy stretches.
+The lakeshores are generally sloping, but there are as well marshy stretches.
+The water level of the lake is subject to variations.
+In snowy or rainy years, its surface area may reach 100 sqkm, but in periods of drought the lake may dry up becoming covered with grass and residual swamps.
+Towards the end of the nineteenth century such an extremely dry period lasted for roughly ten years, until the inflowing waters of the Burla filled the lake up again.

-Lake Bolshoy Azhbulat is located nearby in Kazakhstan, 22 km to the west.
+Lake Chagan straddles the international border 22 km to the northwest, Burlinskoye lies 24 km to the southeast, Topolnoye, also known as "Maloye Topolnoye", 55 km to the ENE, Peschanoye 32 km to the east, Astrodym 35 km to the NNW, Krasnovishnevoye 80 km to the northwest and lake Bolshoy Azhbulat is located nearby in Kazakhstan, 22 km to the west.
 In years of adequate rainfall the Burla river flows out of the Bolshoye Topolnoye lake from a channel in the southwestern area of the lakeshore and reaches the final stretch of its course ending in its mouth in lake Bolshoy Azhbulat.
 However, in dry years there is no outflow and the Burla river ends in lake Bolshoye Topolnoye.